Grellheist/finance-website/README.md

 inspired by <a href="https://www.organizze.com.br/">Organizze</a> and <a href="https://akaunting.com/">Akaunting</a>).

+For now development is slowed down because my current job is keeping me busy for 98% of my days.

 ## About the name

 Turns out there is already a <a href="https://monnify.com/">Monnify</a> out there.
 This project is in no way related to them.
-I've came up with this name just to have a name on this project and that's all this is.
+I've come up with this name just to have a name on this project and that's all this is.

 ## Disclaimer